lk-geimfari/awesomo/languages/C++.md

 [**Robomongo**](https://github.com/paralect/robomongo) is a shell-centric cross-platform MongoDB management tool.
 Unlike most other MongoDB admin UI tools, Robomongo embeds the actual mongo shell in a tabbed interface with access to a shell command line as well as GUI interaction.

-## S

-[**SDL**](https://www.libsdl.org/) (Simple DirectMedia Layer) is a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.
-It is used by video playback software, emulators, and popular games including Valve's award winning catalog and many Humble Bundle games.
-Officially supports Windows, Mac OS X, Linux, iOS, and Android.
-Support for other platforms may be found in the source code.
-SDL 2.0 is distributed under the zlib license.
-This license allows you to use SDL freely in any software.

 ## T